-Only organisations that are holders of a Quality Label for lead organisation28 can apply for funding under Volunteering Projects, in a simplified way.
+Only organisations that are holders of a Quality Label for lead organisation31 can apply for funding under Volunteering Projects.

-Applications are based on the previously approved activities in the Quality Label, so a detailed list and description of the planned activities is not required.
-Instead, the applications focus on estimating the number of activities to be implemented and number of participants involved.
+The grant applications are based on the activities approved beforehand, during the evaluation procedure for obtaining the Quality Label for lead organisations.
+Please read the relevant section for more details on how to obtain the Quality Label.
+Thus, a detailed description of the planned activities is not required for this simplified grant application procedure.
+Instead, the applications focus on estimating the number of activities to be implemented and the number of participants involved.